knative/serving/docs/spec/overview.md

 The Service's controller will track the statuses of its owned Configuration and Route, reflecting their statuses and conditions as its own.

-The owned Configuration's Ready condition is surfaced as the Service's ConfigurationReady condition.
-The owned Route's Ready condition is surfaced as the Service's RouteReady condition.
+The owned Configurations' Ready conditions are surfaced as the Service's ConfigurationsReady condition.
+The owned Routes' Ready conditions are surfaced as the Service's RoutesReady condition.

 # Orchestration